24/7 Support Line - Call Now

 Overview

 Middlesex Health - Center for Behavioral Health is a mental health treatment center for people seeking treatment near Middlesex County.
-As part of their treatment modalities for recovery, Middlesex Health - Center for Behavioral Health provides group counseling during treatment.
+As part of their treatment modalities for recovery, Middlesex Health - Center for Behavioral Health provides group counseling, cognitive behavioral therapy, and dialectical behavior therapy during treatment.
 Middlesex Health - Center for Behavioral Health is located in Middletown, Connecticut, accepting cash or self-payment for treatment.

 Middlesex Health - Center for Behavioral Health at a Glance